alphagov/publisher/docs/arch/adr-006-use-mermaid-for-simple-smart-answer-visualisation.md

 Proposed

 ## Context
 Following user research it was identified that Content Designers (CDs) were struggling to understand the flow of a smart answer, communicate this with colleagues and confidently edit it.
+They typically use third party tools to visualise smart answers that have complex flows.
+According to the user research, CDs would prefer to do this within Mainstream Publisher.

+A list of potential features were derived from the user research:

+* Diagram that shows the full flow of questions, answers and outcomes.
+* Illustrate the path from each answer to the next node (question/outcome)
+* Flow lines and node boxes are in a sensible order to not create additional cognitive load
+* Questions, answers and outcome boxes look different e.g. different shape/colours
+* Interactive e.g. user can select a question/outcome and the flow to/from it, is highlighted

+We carried out a spike to identify viable diagramming tools that meet the above requirements.
+The potential need for the diagram to be interactive limited our scope to Javascript based diagramming tools, which will allow us to modify the diagrams dynamically.

-To arrive at our proposed solution, we evaluated the following options:
+We evaluated the following options:

 | Option                                     | Decision |                                                  Reason                                                   |
 |:-------------------------------------------|:--------:|:---------------------------------------------------------------------------------------------------------:|